AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 >
 >* **Asynchronous** bounces are still qualified by the inMail process through the **[!UICONTROL Inbound email]** rules.
 For more on this, see [Email management rules](#email-management-rules).
 >
->* For instances using the Enhanced MTA **without Webhooks/EFS**, the **[!UICONTROL Inbound email]** rules will also be used to process the synchronous bounce emails coming from the Enhanced MTA, using the same email address as for asynchronous bounce emails.
+>* For instances using the Enhanced MTA **without Webhooks**, the **[!UICONTROL Inbound email]** rules will also be used to process the synchronous bounce emails coming from the Enhanced MTA, using the same email address as for asynchronous bounce emails.

 For on-premise installations and hosted/hybrid installations using the legacy Campaign MTA, when the delivery of an email fails, the Adobe Campaign delivery server receives an error message from the messaging server or the remote DNS server.
 The list of errors is made up of strings contained in the message returned by the remote server.
 Failure types and reasons are assigned to each error message.